darky/pg-trx-outbox/README.md

   WHERE (processed = false);
 ```

+## Types of DB entities

+### Command

+* Command it's row when `is_event = false`
+* Command handled by one consumer only once (at least once in theory), Postgres SQL `for update` used for row locking
+* Usually used for third-party integration
+* May propagate events or another commands in same transaction

+### Event

+* Event it's row when `is_event = true`
+* Same event wlll be handled by all consumers
+* Usually used for DB denormalization, cache creation, etc

 ## Modes

 ### Short polling mode

-Messages polled from PostgreSQL using `FOR UPDATE NOWAIT` with `COMMIT` order.
+Messages polled from PostgreSQL using `FOR UPDATE` with `COMMIT` order.
 This batch of messaged produced to destination.
 Then messages marked as `processed`.
 This mode used by default.

 #### Short polling example